Skip to content

 FastSvelte is yours to customize and extend.
 You can stay connected to receive bug fixes and improvements, or disconnect completely and own your codebase.

-Keep FastSvelte as an upstream remote to selectively apply updates:
+Keep FastSvelte as an upstream remote and merge updates:

 # During initial setup (instead of removing origin)